Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/interview-questions-js/index.md

 55. ### Why do we need callbacks

     The callbacks are needed because javascript is an event driven language.
 That means instead of waiting for a response javascript will keep executing while listening for other events.
-Let's take an example with the first function invoking an API call(simulated by setTimeout) and the next function which logs the message.
+Let’s take an example with the first function invoking an API call(simulated by setTimeout) and the next function which logs the message.

         function firstFunction() {
             // Simulate a code delay